 Abstract Constructivism Sculpture 2 by Nahum Villèlia

-This sculpture takes the forms and innovations of Russian artists like Naum Gabo and Vladimir Tatlin from the beginning of the 20th century.
+This sculpture takes the forms and innovations of Russian artists such as Naum Gabo and Vladimir Tatlin from the beginning of the 20th century.
 These so-called Constructivists wanted art to directly reflect the new industrial world, described by Tatlin 'as a purely technical mastery and organisation of materials.'